ozgyal/ActivityNet-Video-Downloader/README.md

 	directory = '/path/to/your/directory/'
     ```

 4. Videos will be downloaded in ".flv" format.
-If you want to change this, you can modificate the following line by considering [Pafy's website](https://pypi.python.org/pypi/pafy):
+If you want to change this, you can modify the following line by considering [Pafy's website](https://pypi.python.org/pypi/pafy):

 	```python
 	best = video.getbest(preftype="flv")